openshift/ansible-service-broker/docs/specs/Broker-CI.md

 ## Trigger
 Jenkins has a github plugin that will track when a PR has been pushed to a repo.
-So the trigger will be handled entirely by Jenkin.
+So the trigger will be handled entirely by Jenkins.

 There will be triggers on both apb-examples and ansible-service-broker repos.

+### Advanced CI Triggers
+The more expensive CI operations should only be only started by a trigger.
+After a PR has been testing by the cheap CI and recieved an approval, a CI trigger can by used by commenting in the PR.

 ## Test Process
-The test process will execute the following tests in order:
+There will be different levels of CI that will be used for a PR.

+- 'Fast and Cheap' will run with every change to a PR.
+- 'Full Test' will be triggered when a PR has been approved and is passing the Fast and Cheap CI.
+Commenting ```full-test``` in Git will trigger the 'Full Test'.

+< add any additional CI layers here>

+### Fast and Cheap
+- Build the Broker, MediaWiki, and rhscl-prosgrsql containers
-- Deploy the ansible-service-broker
+- Deploy the Broker
 - Provision MediaWiki
 - Provision rhscl-postgresql
 - Bind rhscl-postgresql to MediaWiki
 - Pull information from the MediaWiki page

+Runtime with caching: ~2 minutes

+### Full Test
+- Deploy OpenShift & Service-Catalog with catasb
+- Build the Broker, MediaWiki, and rhscl-prosgrsql containers
+- Deploy the Broker
+- Provision MediaWiki
+- Provision rhscl-postgresql
+- Bind rhscl-postgresql to MediaWiki
+- Pull information from the MediaWiki page

+Runtime with caching: ~5 minutes

-### Local Testing
+## Local Testing
 Locally running that gate would be a huge advantage.
 It would allow for faster failures and would put a lot less strain on the gating jobs.

-To achieve local gating, the script executing the [Test Process](#test-process) needs to be a workflow only involving locally available tools: service-catalog, ansible-service-broker, Openshift cli, Docker, and Ansible/GO/Python/Bash.
+To achieve local gating, the script executing the [Test Process](#test-process) needs to be a workflow only involving locally available tools:
+- service-catalog
+- ansible-service-broker
+- OpenShift cli
+- Docker
+- Ansible/GO/Python/Bash

+local workflow:
+- Build MediaWiki & rhscl-postgresql containers
+- ```make run &```
+- Provision MediaWiki
+- Provision rhscl-postgresql
+- Bind rhscl-postgresql to MediaWiki
+- Pull information from the MediaWiki page
+- kill make run process

 ## Images
-There are six Docker images that will be *latest* in every CI run: etcd, ansible-service-broker, MediaWiki-apb, MediaWiki, rhscl-postgresql-apb, postgresql.
+There are six Docker images that will be *latest* in every CI run:
+- etcd
+- ansible-service-broker
+- MediaWiki-apb
+- MediaWiki
+- rhscl-postgresql-apb
+- postgresql

 *latest* implies that they are being built locally or pulled using the latest tag.